the Campus Kitchen

 WHO WE ARE

 Our group is an affiliate of the national volunteer organization, The Campus Kitchens Project.
 Our goal is to use existing resources to meet nutritional and hunger needs, while also empowering individuals and fostering connections between college and community.
-Altogether, we serve meals to nearly 100 food-insecure residents each week totaling a near 10,000 meals a year.
+Altogether, we serve meals to nearly 100 food-insecure residents each week totaling over 2,000 meals a year.

 Interested in volunteering with us?
 Sign up for a shift today!